josefinnorr/AiProject/README.md

 Customizing the grading rubric based on the type of assignment or subject area.
 Handling diverse student writing styles and subject matter.
-Ensuring feedback is constructive and not overly critical, especially for younger or less experienced writers.
+Ensuring feedback is constructive and not overly critical, especially for younger writers.

 ## Challenges